himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 For this test set, we will be scanning the content files of all of the posts, and grabbing every markdown link defined in them.
-With the links known, we will then make a request to each one to check the its availability.
+With the links known, we will then make a request to each one to check that it is available.
 If we can connect, the test passes.
-If not (ex: we get a 404 or something), it fails.
+If not (ex: we get a 404), it fails.

 ### Adding Utility Functions